Colorado-State-University-CMB/wrangling-genomics/_episodes/03-trimming.md

 ~~~
 {: .output}

+#### Script: 2nd approach uses "accession" but only does one sample

 > ## Using variables and string functions to generalize a script
 > You can generalize your script by replacing explicit values in your
 > code with that of a variable.
 You set the variable before using it, so,